Caregiving from a Distance

 Information needs for long distance care partners

-To be able to help manage the person’s care, long distance care partners need access to information like appointments and health status, financials, household activity, and general well-being.
+To be able to help manage the person’s care, long-distance care partners need access to information like appointments and health status, financials, household activity, and general well-being.
 Using a family calendar or dedicated website for sharing updates can help keep everyone in the loop.
-Arranging for powers of attorney, HIPAA waivers, bank account signatory, and other documents is also important to access needed information.
+Arranging powers of attorney, HIPAA waivers, bank account signatory, and other documents is also important to access needed information.
 Consult with an elder law attorney to learn more.

 Tips for planning visits